-Irrigating with a Neti Pot (You can get it easily online) and saline water can really help cure a sinus infection.
+Irrigating with a Neti Pot (You can get it easily online) and saline water is very helpful for clearing a sinus infection.
 Irrigation can clear out excess blockage, relieve pressure and stimulate healing.
 For better results, use the Neti pot a few times a day.

 Please use distilled or water marked as sterile, not tap water.

-Boosting the Neti Pot treatment: You can add Himalayan salt solution, OR 1/2 spoon xylitol before rinsing the sinuses.
+To boost the Neti Pot treatment you can add Himalayan salt solution, OR 1/2 spoon xylitol before rinsing the sinuses.

 3. Grapefruit seed extract Nasal Spray

 Many people swear by the Nutribiotics Grapefruit seed extract nasal spray.
 Use as recommended by the maker.

 Steam inhaling is a simple yet powerful way to relieve sinus pressure and headaches, while opening your blocked nose.

 The 2 best options in my experience are Vinegar (don’t raise an eyebrow yet) and Ginger plus Turmeric.

 ** Vinegar – However weird this may sound, many people claim this relieves sinus infection in 24 hours max.
 Empty a nasal sprayer (to get the fine mist) and add about 5-6 drops of white vinegar.
 A gentler option is organic apple cider vinegar.

 Sniff it into the affected nostril 3 times a day.
 I tried it once and had instant relief, and the next day I was sinus-infection-free.
 Coincidence?